AlexanderDzhoganov/CKAN/NEW_DEVELOPERS_READ_THIS.md

 Due to CKAN being actively developed this document may be incomplet or inkorrekt, some details may change or may have already changed.
 Hopefully the program structure remains relatively the same (or it'd be reasonable to update this).

 All code examples are in pseudo- C#.
-All typenames look like `SomeClassType`, while code looks like:
+All typenames look like `SomeClassType` while variables names look like `this`.
+And this is some code:
 ```
 void foo() { return 1; }